davewasmer/devcert/README.md

 With that in mind, if you'd like to use devcert in your library/framework/CLI, devcert makes that easy.

-In addition to the options above, devcert also exposes a `ui` option.
-This option allows you to take over all user interact that devcert requires, substituting your own prompts and user interface.
+In addition to the options above, devcert exposes a `ui` option.
+This option allows you to control all the points where devcert requries user interaction, substituting your own prompts and user interface.
 You can use this to brand the experience with your own tool's name, localize the messages, or integrate devcert into a larger existing workflow.

 The `ui` option should be an object with the following methods: